 The accused then filed an appeal to the Delhi High Court where the Court found the trial court’s order well-reasoned and therefore the appeal was dismissed.

 – Adv.
-Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner POSH at Work & Vaishali Jain, Paralegal – POSH at Work
+Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner Child Safety at Work & Vaishali Jain, Paralegal – Child Safety at Work